 In this lesson, we will teach you how to ask ‘How many?’ in Korean and how to use Korean counting units together with Korean numbers to answer this question.
 First, let’s look at the basic way to say ‘How many?’ in Korean.

 ‘How Many?’
 In Korean

-The most basic way to ask about how many things there are in Korean is 몇 개예요?.
-This is made up of 몇 (how many) + 개 (Korean counting unit meaning ‘thing’) + 예요 (ending which means ‘is equals to’).
+The most basic way to ask how many in Korean is 몇 개예요? [myeot gae-ye-yo].
+This is made up of 몇 (how many) + 개 (a Korean counting unit meaning ‘thing’) + 예요 (ending which means ‘is equals to’).

 As this way of saying ‘How many?’ in Korean includes the Korean counting unit 개, meaning ‘thing’, this literally means ‘How many things?’ or ‘How many are there?’.
 This can be used in many situations to ask about how many objects there are.
 Here are some other example sentences using the Korean counting unit 개:

 |How many did you buy?||몇 개 샀어요?|

 |I ate two.||두 개 먹었어요.|